opensearch-project/dashboards-anywhere/README.md

 **OpenSearch** is [a community-driven, open source fork](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) of [Elasticsearch](https://en.wikipedia.org/wiki/Elasticsearch) and [Kibana](https://en.wikipedia.org/wiki/Kibana) licensed under the [Apache v2.0 License](LICENSE.txt).
 For more information, see [opensearch.org](https://opensearch.org/).

+## Dashboards-Anywhere

+This project is dedicated to build and to provide a cloud native infrastructure for the Dashboards service.
+The infrastructure leverages Kubernetes on orchestration, lifecycle management, and extensibility.
+The goal is to provide a way to deploy a production-ready Dashboards cluster on any cloud provider, as well as on-premise data centers.

+There will be a web API and a command line API that are targeted to different types of use cases.
+Web interface provides an interface for better integrations with other systems and the command line API is mainly provide the ease of use for daily operations.

 ## Project Resources

 * [Project Website](https://opensearch.org/)